Louis’ Lunch (1895) New Haven, Connecticut

 Possibly the most important item on the menu is Oysters Rockefeller which were invented in its kitchen by Antoine’s son Jules.
 Antoine’s also has a wine cellar filled with over 25,000 bottles and can be rented out for special occasions.

 Established as a National Historic Landmark on the 26th of May, 2003, Union Oyster House has been open to diners since 1826 and is often considered the oldest continually operating restaurant in the United States.
 The building was built prior to 1714, (but the exact date in unknown, most likely 1704) and operated as several businesses before becoming a restaurant.
 Most notable non-restaurant businesses were Hopestill Capen’s dress goods, and The Massachesetts Spy, a newspaper published from the second floor by Isaiah Thomas starting in 1771.
 The restaurant opened as the Atwood & Bacon Oyster House 3, August 1826.

 While many famous people have dined at the Union Oyster House, it is among the very few locations in the United States to have had a French Monarch as a permanent resident.
-In 1796, before becoming a restaurant, Louis Philippe, lived in exile on the second floor and taught French to earn a living.
-He was King of France from 1830 to 1848.
+In 1796, before becoming a restaurant, Louis Philippe, while living in exile, took residence on the second floor and taught French to earn a living.
+He was later crowned the King of France and reigned from 1830 to 1848.

 Over the many years it has been opened, the Griswold Inn has continued to add buildings to the complex making it a unique and varied place to stay for the night or to have a drink with friends.

 Fraunces Tavern (1762) New York City, New York